Celebrities get virus tests, raising concerns of inequality

 “Why are they getting in front of the line?
 People like me, average Joes, we get pushed to the back of the line.
 Why can Congress get it and we can’t?” she asked.

+Among the powerful people who have gotten tests in recent weeks were South Carolina Sen. Lindsey Graham and Florida Rep. Matt Gaetz.
+Both Republican lawmakers were exposed to someone who tested positive, but their tests came back negative.

+Rep. Ben McAdams of Utah, a Democrat, announced Wednesday that he tested positive after experiencing symptoms including a 103-degree fever.
+Utah health officials said neither McAdams nor anyone else has gotten special treatment and they are following public health guidelines.

 Public frustrations over the difficulties getting tested for the new virus have been building since the first U.S. case was confirmed Jan.
 20. Early missteps with test kits developed by the Centers for Disease Control and Prevention, coupled with strict government criteria about who qualified for screening, have led to widespread reports of people struggling to get tested.
-Even those who manage to get successfully swabbed often report long delays in getting the results back amid lengthy backlogs at government-run labs.
+Even those who manage to get successfully swabbed often report long delays in getting the results back due to lengthy backlogs at government-run labs.

 Seeking to break the logjam, the federal Food and Drug Administration announced earlier this month it would allow major private diagnostic lab companies to begin rolling out new COVID-19 tests and relaxed regulations typically required before new tests can be brought to market.

-Note: This story has been corrected to say that LabCorp first provided tests on March 5.